thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 ### The Config of Closing the Static Resource Process

-In order to develop conveniently, ThinkJS supports to process the static resource request.
+To facilitate the development, ThinkJS supports to process the static resource request.
 But when code is deployed online, it uses nginx to process the static resource request.
 By this time, you can close the function of process static resource request to improve performance.

 Add the following configuration in the config file `src/common/config/env/production.js`.